-Effective succession planning and a diverse pipeline of talent are key priorities for the committee.
+Effective succession planning and a diverse pipeline of

 During the year, the committee reviewed the succession plans for both the Board and the senior management team.
 For the Board, the committee discussed the succession planning for both Katherine Innes Ker, as Senior Independent Director, and myself as your Chairman, as we are the longest serving members.
-For the senior management team, which is the first layer below Board level, the annual leadership review included assessing succession strength to business-critical roles, leadership performance and functional expertise, as well as identifying those individuals with longer term leadership or executive director potential.
+For the senior management team, which is the first layer below Board level, the annual leadership review included assessing succession strength to business-critical roles, leadership performance and functional expertise, as well as identifying those individuals with longer term